-PRINCIPLES 5 AND 6: MAKE TIMELY AND BALANCED DISCLOSURES AND RESPECT THE RIGHTS OF SHAREHOLDERS.
+PRINCIPLES 5 AND 6: MAKE TIMELY AND BALANCED DISCLOSURES AND RESPECT THE RIGHTS OF SHARE-HOLDERS

-Continuous disclosure and shareholder communication

-In fulfilling its responsibilities on continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price of the Company's securities the Company is committed to:
+Continuous disclosure and shareholder communication The Company has written policies on information disclosure that focus on continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price of the Company's securities.
+These policies also include the arrangements the Company has in place to promote communication with shareholders and encourage effective participation at general meetings.
+The Shareholder Communication Policy and Continuous Disclosure Policy are available on the Company's website.